Everyday Life at Boarding School

 Life at the Boarding School – From the Breakfast Table to the Playing Fields and the Music Room

-An assortment of breads, butter, margarine, jams, muesli, fresh fruits, and fine cheeses provide a delightful start to the day.
-Students gather in the dining hall for all daily meals.
+A variety of breads, butter, margarine and jams, muesli, fruit and cheese ensure a good start to the day.
+Students also come together in the dining room for the other meals.

 The monastery’s kitchen prepares nutritious and well-balanced meals, offering both a meat and a vegetarian option for lunch and supper, with occasional all-vegetarian menus.
 A selection of fresh salads from the buffet and a variety of fruits are always available.
 The vegetables are predominantly sourced from the monastery’s own organic production.
 In the afternoon, a light snack is served.